nyinyioo/sentiment-analysis-chatapp/docs/learning_notes/01_nodejs_express.md

 The huge thing about Node is it's **non-blocking / event-driven**.
 Normal servers (like old PHP) spin up a new thread for every request.
 Threads are expensive.
 Node instead uses a **single thread with an event loop** — when it's waiting for a database, it doesn't sit there doing nothing, it handles other requests and comes back when the DB responds.

-Think of it like a waiter at a restaurant.
-A blocking server is one waiter per table — expensive.
-Node is one waiter who takes everyone's orders, delivers food when it's ready, and doesn't stand frozen waiting at any one table.

 ---

 ## What Is Express?